codymj/interview-prep/technical/01_leetcode/00_blind75/12_1d_dynamic_programming/climbing_stairs.md

             return 0;
         }

+        // Calculate the Fibonacci numbers up to the nth one.
-        int prevFib = 0, currFib = 1, newFib = 0;
+        // Using a bottom-up approach for efficient memory usage. int prevFib = 0, currFib = 1, newFib = 0;
         for (int i=1; i<n; ++i) {
             newFib = prevFib + currFib;